mcp-integrated-search-server

 Parameters:

-• project_id (optional): Project ID to filter issues
+• project_id (optional): Project ID or identifier (defaults to repository setting when omitted)

 • assigned_to_id (optional): User ID of the assignee